 Power of Attorney Types

 Powers of Attorney come in various types and degrees of responsibility that can be delegated.
-(Laws vary by state, so it is important to consult your state laws or an attorney authorized to practice in your state.)
+(Laws vary by state, so it is important to consult your state laws or an attorney legally practicing in your state.)

 - POAs giving ‘all powers’ to an agent, such as managing all banking transactions, are known as a general power of attorney documents.
 These POAs list the types of things the agent can do.
 But these powers are typically broad and will depend on the exact preparation of the paper.